Icons/Arrow

 If you find you are not entered on the list of electors or if there’s an error in your entry, you must contact the Board of Revisors of the electoral list.

-During the week of October 25, you will receive a reminder card that includes the names of the candidates, the dates of election days and advance polls, and the voting locations.
+Beginning of December, you will receive a reminder card that includes the names of the candidates, the dates of election days and advance polls, and the voting locations.

-If you’re not available to vote on polling day, you can vote at the advance polls.
+If you’re not available to vote on polling day, you can vote at the advance polls on December 10, from noon to 8 p.m.

-On the final election day, after the polls close, the tabulation or counting of votes begins.
+Once the polling stations close, the counting of votes begins.
 Preliminary results for each elected position are published on the Élections Montréal website.